iterator

 Returns an iterator that keeps only the values that pass a test function.

-The function is called for each value in the iterator, and returns either true if the value should be kept in the iterator output, or false if it should be discarded.
+The function is called for each value in the iterator, and should return either true if the value should be kept in the iterator output, or false if it should be discarded.

 Example